 Wondering if this bar was the exception or the rule, Bill visited dozens of small and medium size bars over the next month, and again none had monitoring systems.
 In order to determine if this was truely an unserved market nationwide, Bill and his business partner, Mack Eaves undertook a major study that included data from current census databases, individual state data and visited over 7,000 bar and restaurant websites in 19 different states.

-Based on the business opportunity unveiled by this extensive study, Keg Essentials was formed and incorporated in the State of Texas, and began the development of Keg Sentry, a non-software based draft beer monitoring system designed for bars and restaurants that have chosen not to add the cost and complexity of a cloud-based system to the operating cost of their business.
+Based on the business opportunity unveiled by this extensive study, Keg Essentials was formed and incorporated in the State of Texas, and began the development of Keg Sentry, a non-software based draft beer monitoring system designed for bars and restaurants that have chosen not to add the cost and complexity of a cloud-based system to their operating cost.

 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .